Winter tyres could save your family money

 It only snows a few days per year

 So let’s dispel some myths.
 Winter tyres are not just for snow.
 They would probably just call them snow tyres if that was the case.
 Winter tyres offer much shorter stopping distances in temperatures lower than 7°C regardless of other weather conditions as summer tyres take a very long time to get up to the optimum temperature to work effectively.
 The tread depth is far greater and optimised for grip so you’ll find that most winter tyres will have far superior grip in wet conditions too.
 You’ll get as much grip when you start the car as a 45 minute warm up of the tyres.
 If you have never changed your tyres before then you have most likely got summer tyres on your car.
 It’s a common misconception that most tyres are all season tyres.
 There are very few all season tyres available to buy as they are less economical to run than summer tyres and they don’t perform as well as winter tyres.
-They will be marked with a snowflake and M&S for “Mud and Snow” if they are all season tyres.
+They will be marked with a snowflake and M&S for “Mud and Snow” if you are using all-season tires.

 Cars with winter tyres vs 4×4 cars with summer tyres